9 Best XML Editors for Windows in 2026 (Free & Tested)

 When you just need to quickly validate an XML snippet, format a messy payload, or convert between XML and JSON, opening a desktop app can feel like overkill.
 CodeBeautify's online XML editor handles these quick tasks perfectly.

 Paste your XML (or upload a file), and the tool instantly formats and validates it.
-You get a tree view alongside the text editor, syntax highlighting, and clear error messages when something is malformed.
 The conversion tools are particularly useful: you can convert XML to JSON, XML to CSV, XML to YAML, and several other formats with a single click.

 Try it: CodeBeautify XML Editor.
 Free online tool.